indigo-astronomy/indigo/indigo_drivers/mount_nexstaraux/README.md

 ## Comments

+Driver works only with the mounts in EQ mode!!!

 Use URL in form nexstar://[host[:port]] to connect to the mount over network (if no host/port is used, driver will try to autodetect it, default port is 2000).

-## Status: Under development
+## Status: Stablee

-Driver is developed and tested with SkyPortal WiFi module and NextStar 4SE mount
+Driver is developed and tested with SkyPortal WiFi module and NextStar 4SE mount in EQ mode